 Steamed buns and dumplings are popular at all times of day in China, but particularly at breakfast.
 Chinese steamed buns can be either stuffed (baozi) or unstuffed (mantou).
 Mantou is made from wheat flour and steamed in a bamboo basket; baozi is filled with anything from pork and cabbage to thinly sliced vegetables.
 If dumplings are on the breakfast table, they are usually jjaozi, smaller dumplings filled with pork or beef and vegetables that are eaten with chopsticks.

 In the West, noodles are a meal for lunch or dinner, but that's not the case in China.
 Originating in the central Chinese city of Wuhan, hot and dry noodles are cooked in sesame oil until tender and then quickly reheated in boiling water immediately before serving.
 They're "dry" because the noodles aren't accompanied by any broth.
 However, they are topped with chili sauce, pickled vegetables, sesame oil, and garlic chives.

-Other types are noodles are popular for breakfast in China, too, including soy sauce noodles and mala, or hot and numbing noodles.
+Other types of noodles are popular for breakfast in China, too, including soy sauce noodles and mala, hot and numbing noodles.
 Wonton soup, a popular Chinese restaurant appetizer in the U.S., is also eaten for breakfast in China.

-Perhaps the most western-like breakfast on the list, egg-filled breakfast crepes are known as jian bing.
+Jian bing, perhaps the most western-like breakfast on the list, are egg-filled breakfast crepes.
 The crepe is made of flour and is traditionally topped with egg, scallions, cilantro, sweet soybean paste, and chili sauce.
 However, as street food, modern jian bing is often filled with ingredients such as ham and cheese.